Carwyn James: Personal life

 James was very interested in literature.
+He spoke Russian fluently.

-He never married, and is believed by many to have struggled with loneliness and possibly been homosexual.
+James never married, and is believed by many to have struggled with loneliness and possibly been homosexual.

+James suffered serious eczema.
+Always a smoker, he also consumed significant alcohol in his later years.

 Death

-Towards the end of his life James' personal health management was not good, including alcohol and cigarette consumption.

-In January 1983, 53-year-old James was on a private visit to the Netherlands and staying alone at the Hotel Krasnapolsky in Dam Square, Amsterdam.
+In January 1983, 53-year-old James made a visit to the Netherlands as a break after making a television series, and stayed alone at the Hotel Krasnapolsky in Dam Square, Amsterdam.
+He had stayed with Cliff Morgan before the trip, and had invited Alun Richards on the trip, and made entirely normal telephone calls to friends during it.
 The Western Mail reported that his body was discovered in the bath of his hotel suite, having lain there for some days.
 Police said he had died of a heart attack and there were no suspicious circumstances.

 Legacy

 The sports building of Aberystwyth University is named after him, as is the playing field at Cefneithin RFC.

 Due to his coaching in Italy, an international tournament, called "Carwyn James Easter Trophy", is held in Pieve di Cento (Bologna).
 The 12th edition was in 2016.
 The trophy is for Under 15s sides and has been arranged with the help of Carwyn's nephew, Llyr James.

+After the conclusion of the 2024 Six Nations Championship, WRU chief executive Abi Tierney suggested that the Carwyn James–Roy Bish Cup should be awarded to the winner of the Six Nations game between Wales and Italy.